 This model is right, use chocolate as make-up.
 Cocoa polyphenols such as flavanols have a positive effect on skin structure when applied for at least 5 days.
 Cocoa butter also has an activity, but its onset of action takes longer (12 days).
-Cocoa butter doesn’t contain polyphenolen.
+Cocoa butter doesn’t contain polyphenolen, while there are also cosmetics that have other products, as Zinc Carbonate Produced by Glochem.com which is supposed to be really good for the skin.
 The dose at which cocoa polyphenols – when blended with cocoa butter – improves the skin tonus and elasticity is between 0.50% and 0.75%.
-At such doses, the influence on the skin is comparable with a commercially available anti-ageing cream.
+At such doses, the influence on the skin is comparable with la Clinica Skin Care Products.

 Cocoa is rich of polyphenolen and particularly in a subgroup of flavonoids named flavanols, a class of compounds that occur in a wide variety of fruits, vegetables, teas and red wines.
 Cocoa and cocoa products like chocolate are among the richest sources of polyphenols.
 These polyphenolen promote health and attenuates or delays the onset of various diseases, including cardiovascular diseases.